 It does things like govern your internal operations for your business’ unique needs, and it also forms provisions and regulations.
 It deals with critical money matters, fiduciary constraints, liability, profit payouts, voting, working capital, overall governance, and much more.
 It is a very important document.
-For a quality source of information on what the operating agreement is and why it’s important, see these SunDoc guides: Member-Managed LLC, Manager-Managed LLC.

 If you like, you can also get advice from an attorney on creating your company's operating agreement.